uw-unsat/jitterbug/README.md

 ## Directory structure

+`arch/riscv/net/bpf_jit_comp.c` contains the C implementation of the BPF JIT for rv64 from Linux.

+`arch/riscv/net/bpf_jit_comp32.c` contains a C implementation of the BPF JIT for rv32.
+It is generated from the Racket implementation under `racket/rv32/`.

 `racket/lib/bpf-common.rkt` contains the BPF JIT correctness specification and other common BPF functionality.

 `racket/lib/riscv-common.rkt` provides features specific to the JIT for the RISC-V ISA.

-`arch/riscv/net/bpf_jit_comp.c` contains the C implementation of the BPF JIT for rv64 from Linux.

-`racket/rv64/bpf_jit_riscv64.rkt` is a manual translation of the C implementation into Rosette for verification.
+`racket/rv64/bpf_jit_riscv64.rkt` is a manual translation of the C implementation into Racket for verification.

+`racket/rv64/spec.rkt` contains the specification of the BPF JIT for rv64.

+`racket/rv64/synthesis.rkt` contains the synthesis infrastructure and sketch for the BPF JIT for rv64.

-`racket/rv32/bpf_jit_comp32.rkt` is a Racket implementation of a BPF JIT for rv32.
+`racket/rv32/bpf_jit_comp32.rkt` is a Racket implementation of the BPF JIT for rv32.
+It is used with `racket/rv32/bpf_jit_comp32.c.tmpl` to generate the final C implementation.

 `racket/rv32/spec.rkt` contains the specification of the BPF JIT for rv32.